JenniferShelton/JenniferShelton.github.io/_episodes/10-alignment.md

 ## Copy and Paste
 Copy and paste is not your friend.
 It may be possible to copy and paste commands from this markdown into the Jupyter terminal.
-Please note that this more often than not fails in general because text in html or pdf or Word documents has non-printing characters or non-standard punctuation (like em dashes and diretional quotation marks) which are not processed by the unix shell and will generate errors.
+Please note that this more often than not fails in general because text in html or pdf or Word documents has non-printing characters or non-standard punctuation (like em dashes and directional quotation marks) which are not processed by the unix shell and will generate errors.
 The same is true with copying text that spans multiple lines.
 Because of this, most of the code blocks in this section are intentionally constructed to prevent copying and pasting.
 That is, the commands will be constructed, but full paths will not be given and real names of files will be substituted with placeholders.
 As a convention, if a name is in *UPPERCASE ITALIC* or as \_UPPERCASE\_, it is the placeholder for a filename or directory name you need to provide.
 If you copy and paste this,